Welcome to Ann Arbor Votes!

 So our vision is much more ambitious than simply increasing voter turnout.
 That said, our nation's representative democracy depends on having an informed, engaged electorate.
 And that's why we created Ann Arbor Votes.

-This is our first attempt to build a useful, lively resource for residents to learn about candidates and issues you'll see on the ballot – both in the Aug.
-2 primary and in the Nov.
-8 general election.
+We've built a useful, lively resource for residents to learn about candidates and issues you'll see on the ballot – both in the August primary and in the November general election.
 We'll be adding information throughout the election cycle, so check back for updates.

 Thanks so much for visiting – and for helping build a stronger, more vibrant civic culture in Ann Arbor!